x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Migration

-1. Open an [Exchange Online PowerShell connection](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) to your Office 365 tenant.
+1. Open an [Exchange Online PowerShell connection](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell) to your Office 365 organization.

 2. Replace \<your customguid\> with the unique endpoint GUID value as described in [Direct your Hybrid Agent(s) to the load balancer instead of a specific server](#direct-your-hybrid-agents-to-the-load-balancer-instead-of-a-specific-server) and run the following command: